 “For the engine which drives enterprise is not thrift, but profit.”

 Keynes’ policy recommendations went against classical orthodoxy.
 Classical orthodoxy argued higher government spending would crowd out private sector investment.
 Higher government borrowing would push in interest rates on bonds and reduce the quantity of private sector investment.
-The Treasury view was to try and balance the budget, but Keynes’ criticism was this only reduced overall aggregate demand.
+The Treasury view was to try and balance the budget, but Keynes’ criticism was this policy of spending cuts and tax rises only reduced overall aggregate demand.

 - Accelerator effect.
-This stated that investment was highly volatile.
-If the rate of GDP growth fell, private sector investment fell.
+This states that investment is highly volatile.
+If the rate of GDP growth falls private sector investment falls.
 However, if government spending increased the growth rate – this would encourage the private sector to also invest.
 Thus government investment could complement private sector investment – not crowd it out.

 - Multiplier effect.
 Government spending could have a bigger final impact on real GDP. the Multiplier is likely to be higher in a recession because there are unused resources.

 - Ending the glut.
 Keynes’ strongest argument is that in a recession, private sector saving rises sharply leading to unused saving.
-Therefore, the government spending is merely making use of unemployed resources.
-Bond yields on government borrowing won’t rise because the private sector want to buy government bonds.
+Therefore, government spending is merely making use of unemployed resources.
+Bond yields on government borrowing won’t rise because the private sector wants to buy government bonds.

 2. Counter Inflation Policy